sepal-contrib/se.plan/doc/en.rst

       - Description
       - Source
     * - Endangered species (Biodiversity conservation) in **count**
       - Total number of critically endangered and endangered amphibians, reptiles, birds, and mammals whose ranges overlap a site.
-Rationale for including in se.plan: sites with a larger number of critically endangered and endangered species are ones where successful forest restoration can potentially contribute to reducing a larger number of extinctions.
+Rationale for including in se.plan: sites with a larger number of critically endangered and endangered species are ones where successful forest restoration can potentially contribute to reducing a larger number of extinctions. (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fterra-bio-div-image>`__)
       - World Bank, which processed over 25,000 species range maps from: (i) IUCN, The IUCN Red List of Threatened Species, https://www.iucnredlist.org; and (ii) BirdLife International, Data Zone, http://datazone.birdlife.org/species/requestdis.
 Resolution of World Bank layer: 1 kilometer.
 More information may be found at https://datacatalog.worldbank.org/dataset/terrestrial-biodiversity-indicators, and data may be downloaded at http://wbg-terre-biodiv.s3.amazonaws.com/listing.html.
 See also: (i) Dasgupta, Susmita; Wheeler, David.
 2016.
 Minimizing Ecological Damage from Road Improvement in Tropical Forests.
 Policy Research Working Paper: No. 7826.
 World Bank, Washington, DC. (ii) Danyo Stephen, Susmita Dasgupta and David Wheeler.
 2018.
 Potential Forest Loss and Biodiversity Risks from Road Improvement in Lao PDR.
 World Bank Policy Research Working Paper 8569.
 World Bank, Washington, DC. (iii) Damania Richard, Jason Russ, David Wheeler and Alvaro Federico Barra.
 2018.
 The Road to Growth: Measuring the Tradeoffs between Economic Growth and Ecological Destruction, World Development, Elsevier, vol. 101(C), pp. 351-376.
     * - BII gap (Biodiversity conservation) in **percent**
       - The biodiversity intactness index (BII) describes the average abundance of a large and diverse set of organisms in a given geographical area, relative to the set of originally present species. se.plan subtracts the BII from 100, to measure the gap between full intactness and current intactness.
-Rationale for including in se.plan: sites with a larger BII gap are ones where successful forest restoration can potentially contribute to reducing a larger gap.
+Rationale for including in se.plan: sites with a larger BII gap are ones where successful forest restoration can potentially contribute to reducing a larger gap. (`view in gee <https://code.earthengine.google.com/52d13698bd8bb22195d83e0868aaa2a4?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fibii-4326>`__)
       - \T. Newbold, L. Hudson, A. Arnell, et al., 2016, Dataset: Global map of the Biodiversity Intactness Index, from Newbold et al., 2016, Science, Natural History Museum Data Portal (data.nhm.ac.uk), https://doi.org/10.5519/0009936.
 Resolution of Newbold et al. layer: 1 km.
 See also: (i) Scholes, R.J. and Biggs, R., 2005.
 A biodiversity intactness index.
 Nature, 434(7029), pp.45-49. (ii) Newbold, T., Hudson, L.N., Arnell, A.P., Contu, S., De Palma, A., Ferrier, S., Hill, S.L., Hoskins, A.J., Lysenko, I., Phillips, H.R. and Burton, V.J., 2016.
 Has land use pushed terrestrial biodiversity beyond the planetary boundary?
 A global assessment.
 Science, 353(6296), pp.288-291.
     * - Aboveground carbon accumulation (Carbon sequestration) in **metric tons C/hectare/year**
       - Projected potential mean annual aboveground carbon accumulation rates for natural forest regeneration during 2020-2050.
 Accounts for variation in such factors as climate and soil.
 Rationale for including in se.plan: climate mitigation benefits of forest restoration are greater where forests regenerate more rapidly.
 Although the layer refers to natural regeneration, it might also reflect relative spatial differences in aboveground carbon sequestration in planted forests, given that climate and soil also affect growth of those forests.
 Can also be viewed as complementing the plantation growth rate layer (see below).